31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Which Animals Have YELLOW Eyes At Night?

-Now, let’s change the focus to animals with glowing yellow eyes.
-This is a very common feature among animals; we find many species with glowing yellow eyes at night.
+Now let’s change the focus to animals with yellow glowing eyes for a moment.
+This is a very common feature among animals and we find quite a lot of species with glowing yellow eyes at night.

 Bears

 Bears are one example.
 In the daytime, they normally have dark brown eyes.
-But when the light reflects at night, they typically appear bright and yellowish.
+But when the light reflects at night they typically appear bright yellowish.

 Check out these bears staring at the driver.